Mason and Oceana Railroad: Ludington-based short line

 The railroad was chartered as a common carrier in 1887, which meant that it operated a public passenger service.
 The first section of 21 miles (34 km) opened in the same year, southeast to near Crystal Valley.
-In the following year, the tap line was completed to a location named Stetson, 27 miles (43.5 km) from Buttersfield.
+In the following year, workers extended the line to a location named Stetson, 27 miles (43.5 km) from Buttersfield.
 This terminus was to rename itself Walkerville in 1898.

-Expansion

 The Mason and Oceana initiated expansion plans to extend its common carrier line to Hesperia in 1901, but the extension was never completed.
 In stages, it reached Goodrich at 32 miles (51.5 km) (not to be confused with the Goodrich, Michigan located in Genesee County). and Maple at 35 miles (61 km) where it arrived in 1903.
 This place was also called Maple Range.
 The common carrier service got no further.
+At its peak, the railroad operated on a 32 mi main line that ran southeastward from its sawmill hub, which was located at a point on the other side of the river estuary from Ludington.
+This meant that the Mason & Oceana was an isolated line with no connection between it and the wider railroad network of Michigan.